theory/justatheory/content/post/postgres/mini-summit-two.md

 *   *David Wheeler (he/him): What else?
 Reading the comments.

-*   Yurri: I think maybe that PGXN JSON file, I know you've been spending time on it, David, including the [proposal on namespacing] a few days ago.
+*   Yurii: I think maybe that PGXN JSON file, I know you've been spending time on it, David, including the [proposal on namespacing] a few days ago.
 That feels like it could be helpful to be part of this.
 IF it could be something we could center around… The first time I wanted to put an extension on PGXN,